Mumble-SRL/MBurgerSwift/Readme.md

 # Blocks

-You can retrieve the blocks of the project with the function `getBlocks(withParameters:Success:Failure` like this:
+You can retrieve the blocks of the project with the function `getBlocks(Success:Failure` like this:

 ```swift
 MBClient.getBlocks(success: { (blocks, paginationInfos) in

 }, failure: { (error) in